Our Emergency Doctors

-IF YOU ARE EXPERIENCING AN EMERGENCY call your regular veterinarian.
-Many area veterinary hospitals refer emergency calls to us in the evenings and on weekends and holidays.
+IF YOUR PET IS EXPERIENCING AN EMERGENCY, please call your primary veterinarian.
+Many veterinarians refer emergency calls to us in the evenings, or on weekends and holidays.

 Like a human emergency room, we work on a triage basis to decide which patients are in most immediate need of care.
 Unfortunately, like the ER there is often a wait.
 Our patients are triaged upon arrival.
 We see patients based on the life threatening nature of their problems.
 It is possible that patients who arrive after you will be seen first.
 It is possible that patients who are seen before you may not appear to be injured or sick.
 However, there are often things happening to these patients that require immediate attention.
 This is why we triage.